-- THAT Report CS-FI-10-2018 Investment Status Report and Hydro Legacy Fund Reporting December 31, 2017 be received; - 2.
-AND THAT, in accordance with Section 3(b)(i) of the Hydro Legacy Fund Policy #2018-01, the weighted average market yield to maturity be set at 4.34% for the purpose of accruing investment interest earnings to the Hydro Legacy Reserve Fund for 2017.
+- 1. THAT FIN-10-2019 Investment Status Report be received; - 2.
+AND THAT, in accordance with Section 8.0 of the Cash Management and Investments Policy #2001-11, as revised, \$202,557 be allocated from the Investment Income Stabilization Reserve to mitigate investment income fluctuations in the 2018 fiscal year; - 3.
+AND THAT, in accordance with Section 3(b)(i) of the Hydro Legacy Fund Policy #2018-01, the weighted average yield to maturity be set at 3.77% for the purpose of accruing investment interest earnings to the Hydro Legacy Reserve Fund for 2018.

-Prepared by: Mark Merritt, CPA, CA, Treasurer
+Prepared by: Charmaine Corlis, Treasurer

-Respectfully submitted: Karen General, CPA, CGA, General Manager of Corporate Services
+Respectfully submitted: Mark Merritt, CPA, CA, General Manager of Financial & Data Services